-Special Interest Cruise: The most common of the so-called "theme cruises," these are trips in which a special interest group arranges to purchase a number of staterooms in different categories, sets up an itinerary, arranges for special guests or notables, and markets the cruise to people who would be interested in that activity.
-This could range from scrapbooking to baseball.
-These groups usually have little impact on the other vacationers onboard although some of the public spaces may be taken over by the group.
+Not all theme cruises engulf the entire ship.
+Special interest groups can purchase a number of cabins in different categories and market to people who would be interested in the activity, which can range from scrapbooking to baseball.
+These groups usually have little impact on the other vacationers onboard, although some of the public spaces may be taken over by the group.

 Gay and lesbian cruises can be full-ship charters or groups booked on regular sailings.
 You can find out more about these themed sailings here.

 Cruise lines commonly advertise themed sailings, but these tend to be regular sailings with some extra special-interest activities or guest speakers added to the usual programming.
 On these sailings, you might have a regionally inspired wine tasting or guest musical performer onboard.

 Cruise line organized cruises include Crystal's Food and Wine Festivals and Big Band and Ballroom Dance cruises, or American Cruise Line's music or Lobster Bake and Crab Fest cruises.
 Other lines, like Cunard, regularly offer theme cruises as part of longer or transoceanic crossings.
 Onboard Queen Mary 2, folks can take part in the Literature Festival at Sea; a crossing with Anthony Inglis and the National Symphony Orchestra; or participate in the ever-popular Fashion Week at Sea.

 All passengers onboard are welcomed to participate, but the theme won't dominate the experience the way a full-ship charter would.

 In our roundup, we offer suggestions for just about every type of traveler, divided by category.
 Check back often, as we'll be updating them throughout the year.